-Area Benefit Outcome deliver a net financial benefit of £1.2m. financial benefit (since the estimates were based on predicted load growth from EV and HP which hasn't happened yet), but its finding did provide significant evidence that cost savings are possible.
+Area Benefit Outcome Financial We estimate that the Project will deliver a net financial benefit of £1.2m.
+FALCON of itself did not deliver financial benefit (since the estimates were based on predicted load growth from EV and HP which hasn't happened yet), but its finding did provide significant evidence that cost savings are possible.
 We will be able to exploit the findings as load growth does occur in the future.